PagerDuty/pdjs/README.md

   * [examples/add_contact_method.html](examples/trigger.html) shows how to trigger an incident

 ## Compiling the Base Script:
 `PDJS` is written in [CoffeeScript](http://coffeescript.org/).
-To make changes to the library, you'll edit the `coffee/pdjsbase.coffee` file and compile it with the command below to produce the JavaScript.
+To make changes to the library, you'll edit the `coffee/pdjsbase.coffee` file and compile it by running the command below from the `pdjs` directory to produce the JavaScript.

-`coffee --output js/ --compile --watch coffee/ `
+`coffee --output js/pdjs.js --compile --watch coffee/ `

 ## More info